IIIIVIII/Implementation-and-Fine-Tuning-of-Transformer-Based-Models-for-Trade-Recommendations/README.md

 The core of this project is the Hybrid model that combines LSTM and Transformer layers to leverage both sequential and attention-based modeling techniques.
 The implementation is split across several scripts:
 - `model_implementation_with_features.py`
-- `bilstm_model_evaluation.py`
+- `model_implementation_with_more_features.py`

+### 4. Consolidated Implementation

+To streamline and optimize the approach, the final model was implemented in `model_implementation.py`, integrating the best practices from previous iterations.

 ## Evaluation

 ### 1. Model Evaluation

-Model evaluation is conducted using the `model_evaluation.py` and `bilstm_model_evaluation.py` scripts.
-These scripts load the trained models and run them against the test set to generate accuracy, precision, recall, F1 scores, and confusion matrices.
+Model evaluation is conducted using the `model_evaluation.py` and `model_evaluation_with_backtest.py` scripts.
+These scripts load the trained models and run them against the test set to generate accuracy, precision, recall, F1 scores, confusion matrices, and financial metrics through backtesting.

 ### 2. Report Generation